top of page

 About the Negev

-The Negev is a vast desert region that makes up roughly 60% of Israel’s land mass, but contains only a small fraction of Israel’s population.
-It is a popular area for tourism because it so different from the countryside that say Europeans and even Israelis are accustomed to.
+The Negev is a vast desert region constituting roughly 60% of Israel’s land mass, although only a small fraction of Israel’s population.
+It is a popular area for tourism because it so different from the countryside that Europeans and even most Israelis are used to.

 The Negev has a geographically diverse landscape and can be divided geographically into three subregions:

 • The Central Negev.
 This is marked by rugged highlands.
-One also finds Makhteshim, which are unique erosion craters found almost exclusively in Israel and the Sinai, and were formed by millions of years of erosion acting on folded rock layers.
+There are also Makhteshim, which are unique erosion craters found almost exclusively in Israel and the Sinai Peninsula that were formed by millions of years of erosion acting on folded rock layers.
+From north to south, these are the Makhtesh Gadol, Makhtesh Katan and Makhtesh Ramon.
 There are almost no permanent rivers in the Negev.
 Rather, water flows seasonally through wadis after rainfall, and these play a crucial role in shaping the landscape and sustaining the limited plant and animal life.
-The rainfall is highly irregular and often comes in short, intense bursts that lead to flash floods in dry riverbeds known as wadis.
+This rainfall is highly irregular and often comes in short, intense bursts that lead to flash floods in dry riverbeds known as wadis.

 bottom of page